H3llKa1ser/B00t2R00t/Pivoting/Enumeration.md

+# Enumeration

-# Ways to enumerate a network further:
+## Ways to enumerate a network further:

 #### 1: Materials found on the machine